Bibliopolis Help Center

 Updated on

 BookRouter™ creates a standard inventory file for all marketplaces that support File Transfer Protocol (FTP).
 This includes AbeBooks, Alibris, Antiqbook and Biblio, Inc. Standard BookRouter™ files are tab delimited text files with a .txt extension.
+Files are named with a unique identifying number with a prefix of Upload_ or Purge_.

 Note: BookRouter™ manages your Amazon and eBay inventories via Application Programming Interface (API). viaLibri uses an xml feed to manage listings on individual Bibliopolis websites.
 This article does not apply to these marketplaces.